Vector Store RAG

 This opens a starter project with the necessary components to run a RAG application using Astra DB.

-Run the document ingestion flow
+Run the load data flow

-• An OpenAIEmbeddings component that generates embeddings for the text chunks.
+• An OpenAI embeddings component that generates embeddings for the text chunks.

-To create the document ingestion flow:
+To create the load data flow:

 1. Add your credentials to the OpenAI components.
 The fastest way to complete these fields is with Langflow’s Global Variables.